aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README_QBUSINESS.md

 2. When launching or updating the LMA stack, make the following parameter changes:
     1. `Meeting Assist Service`: Located under `Meeting Assist Options` Select 'Q_Business (use existing)'
     2. `AmazonQAppId`: Located under `Meeting Assist Q Business Integration`.
 Existing Amazon Q Application ID
     3. `IDCApplicationARN`: ARN of the Identity Center customer managed application created for QBusiness.
-This will be blank on your first launch of LMA and you will need to update this after initial deployment using `Update Stack`, if you have previously created an LMA stack you may create the application before updating.
+This will be blank on your first launch of LMA and you will need to update this after creating a custom application in Identity Center (see step 5 below).
+Once you have obtained that application, you will copy the ARN into this parameter below and update the stack.
+The process for a new deployment of LMA w/ Q Business follows these steps...
+        1. Initial deployment (only filling in `AmazonQAppId`)
+        2. Create IDC application (follow steps below)
+        3. Update LMA stack providing `IDCApplicationARN` from step 5
 3. Once the stack has completed, check the Outputs section of CloudFormation.
 You will need the following outputs.
     1. CognitoUserPoolClientId
     2. CognitoUserPoolTokenIssuerUrl